aarellan0/CSE15L-LabReport3/index.md

 ## Aaron Arellano

 In this third lab report, I chose to research the grep command, which is utilized for finding specific files in directories given certain specifications.
+**The Sources used for ALL commands are at the bottom of the report.**

 # Alternate command 1: grep - n